-Fort Lauderdale is no stranger to semi-truck traffic.
+Fort Lauderdale is home to semi-truck traffic.
 Far from it.
 With more than 20 shipping lines shipping over a million TEUs annually, Port Everglades is the number one container port in Florida and the 12th largest in the United States.
 Nearby, Fort Lauderdale-Hollywood International Airport ships thousands of tons of air freight every month with carriers such as FedEx and UPS.
 Cargo from these ports is loaded onto tractor-trailers and sent across the country from Fort Lauderdale via I-95 and I-595 with its connection to I-75.

 All of this non-stop truck traffic day and night creates special dangers for passenger vehicles on the road.
 In 2019, Broward County saw 4,312 commercial motor vehicle accidents, yielding 1,083 injuries and 12 deaths.
 Broward ranks as the number two county in the state when it comes to truck accidents.
 Far and away, injuries and deaths in truck accidents fall to the occupants of the smaller and lighter passenger cars as opposed to the drivers of the big rigs.